Rotten: No Irish, No Blacks, No Dogs: Overview

-Rotten: No Irish, No Blacks, No Dogs chronicles John Lydon's childhood and youth in a family of Irish immigrants in England, as well as his musical career in the Sex Pistols and the early beginnings of his second project, the band PiL (Public Image Limited).
-The autobiography is organized in 23 segments, some written by John Lydon, others by band members, family, or friends.
+Rotten: No Irish, No Blacks, No Dogs chronicles John Lydon's childhood and youth in a family of Irish immigrants (father was also John and mother Eileen) in Holloway and Finsbury Park, London, as well as his musical career in the Sex Pistols and the early beginnings of his second project, the band PiL (Public Image Limited).
+The autobiography is organized in 23 segments, some narrated by John Lydon, others by band members, family, or friends.
 Comments by acquaintances such as Billy Idol or Chrissie Hynde are interspersed throughout the book along with personal photos which were provided by family and friends.
 Towards the end of the book, one segment is dedicated to the track list of the Sex Pistols with stories of how each of the songs came to be.
+Lydon in describing the book stated 'in reading the book, you’ll notice more than a few contradictions.
+That is what makes the book valid.
+Contradiction is the art form.'